The end of my first forestry job, the end of summer and the end of my marriage- Then

 There had been a “walk-away” of a person they had in custody and had brought to the hospital to have a medical exam.
 And, I looked just like him.

-I looked just like him, and I guess from a distance at night with adrenaline pumping in both of them once they had seen me trying the doors on the truck- It probably shaded their interpretation of the event they thought they were seeing.
+I looked just like him, and I guess, from a distance at night, with adrenaline pumping in both of them once they had seen me trying the doors on the truck, it probably shaded their interpretation of the event they thought they were seeing.

 This happened forty years ago, and it sticks with me to this day.

-And every time I hear of a person of color who has lost his or her life in the act of being apprehended by the police I think back to this event, and how I instinctively acted when two cops ran up to me with guns drawn, yelling for me to freeze and keep my hands in sight.
+And every time I hear of a person of color who has lost his or her life in the act of being apprehended by the police, I think back to this event, and how I instinctively acted when two cops ran up to me with guns drawn, yelling for me to freeze and keep my hands in sight.

 I was lucky that night because I stayed calm.
 I was lucky I had my ID on me.